-Thrive Inventory uses Stripe to help you collect online payments from your customers.
-Follow the prompts on-screen to set up a new account.
+Thrive uses Stripe to help you collect online payments from your customers.
+You can follow the prompts on-screen to set up a new account.

-Note: this new Stripe account will be specific to Thrive Inventory, so even if you already have a Stripe account for other purposes, a new one will need to be created.
+NOTE: The Stripe account will be specific to Thrive.
+That means even if you already have a Stripe account for other purposes, a new one will need to be created.

 Creating an Invoice

-Remember, the products being added to the invoice must already have been added into Thrive Inventory!
+Remember, the products being added to the invoice must already have been added to Thrive!

-Invoice No. can be anything you like.
-Feel free to choose a random starting number, and each invoice will automatically go up by 1 from there.
+Invoice No. - Can be anything you like.
+You can choose a random starting number, and each invoice will automatically go up by 1 from there.

-Due Date is the date your customer is expected to pay the invoice.
+Due Date - The date your customer is expected to pay the invoice.

-Shipping Location is where your inventory will be deducted from.
+Shipping Location - Where your inventory will be deducted from.
 You may add any quantity of items to your invoice, regardless of what is currently in stock.